PhoneSwitchBoard/Switchboard-Website/_services/conferences.md

 weight: 6
 ---

-**Switchboard Cloud** allows you to have group conversations, when at least 3 participants join a call, a conference will automatically be created.
+**Switchboard Cloud™** allows you to have group conversations, when at least 3 participants join a call, a conference will automatically be created.

 ## Conference Rooms